c3lang/c3docs-old/docs/errorhandling.md

 ### Error returns

-For C the interface to C3, the *optional result value* is returned as the regular value, while the return value is instead returned as an out parameter.
+For C the interface to C3, the *fault* is returned as the regular value, while the return value is instead returned as an out parameter.

 C3 code: